 This morning our drive takes us into the highlands of the San Jose Central Valley, past carrot & potato plantations to a small community of San Gerado.
 It is part of the Los Santos Forest Reserve, a biological corridor for a great array of wildlife including the resplendent quetzal .

-At an altitude of 7,000 feet above sea level (2200 meters) and surrounded by the unspoiled ecology of the area, Trogon Lodge sits amidst dazzling flowers, showing amazing shades of colors and where centennial oak trees show their impressive roots.
+At an altitude of 7,000 feet above sea level (2200 meters) and surrounded by the unspoiled ecology of the area, our lodge sits amidst dazzling flowers, showing amazing shades of colors and where centennial oak trees show their impressive roots.

-After checking in at the hotel, you will have free time to explore the lodge’s trout ponds and nature trails before dinner.
+After checking in at the hotel, you will have free time to explore the lodge’s nature trails before dinner.

 After breakfast we travel to the small town of Santa Maria de Dota to learn about the process of making of coffee.
 One of the community’s biggest claims to fame is the shade-grown Tarrazu coffee that thrives in the volcanic soil of the area.
 At the local cooperative, you will learn about the different projects of environmental sustainability and have a chance to enjoy a cup of coffee.
 Since 1865, unique blends have been regarded world-wide as some of the finest.

 On our drive back to San Jose we stop for a short visit in the city of Cartago, Costa Rica’s first capital and one of the oldest communities.
 Ruins dating back to the 16th century can be found in the city’s central park.
 It is here that Cartago’s first basilica was destroyed several times due to the close proximity of the Irazú Volcano, just 24 miles away.
 Several rebuilding attempts ended in the same result and efforts to repair the basilica were eventually abandoned.
 Now, the area’s largest religious center is the Basilica de Nuestra Señora de los Ángeles, a massive grey and white Byzantine church that pilgrims from all over Central America visit.

 This evening we enjoy a farewell dinner where we have a chance to reflect on what we have seen and learned during the past two weeks.